List of airports in Greenland: History

 The first airports in Greenland were built by and for the United States defense.
-The first and largest was Kangerlussuaq Airport in 1941, followed by Narsarsuaq Airport in 1942 (and now-abandoned USAAF airfields Bluie East Two and Marrak Point, both in 1942) and Thule Air Base in 1953 (although Thule is not operated as a civilian airport) and Kulusuk Airport in 1956.
+The first and largest was Kangerlussuaq Airport in 1941, followed by Narsarsuaq Airport in 1942 (and now-abandoned USAAF airfields Bluie East Two and Marrak Point, both in 1942) and Pituffik Space Base in 1953 (although Pituffik is not operated as a civilian airport) and Kulusuk Airport in 1956.
 Due to their distance from major settlements, these were not initially used for civilian travel.
 In the early 1960s, Greenlandair was founded, commencing civilian flights between the air bases, and helicopter and sea plane flights to large settlements.
 SAS operated the connection from Copenhagen to Kangerlussuaq, beginning in 1954 as a fuel stop en route to United States, which was later taken over in 2000 by Air Greenland.

 Beginning with Nuuk Airport in 1979 and Ilulissat Airport in 1983, several airports with short runways were built.

 Airports

 Many locations in Greenland have Danish names in addition to their Greenlandic names.
 The Danish name, where applicable, is shown in italics.
 Airport or heliport names shown in bold indicate the facility has scheduled passenger service on a commercial airline.

 Several of the airports do not have road connection with the local major settlement, so a helicopter transfer is often needed by most passengers to some airports.
 Airports with a very small population reachable by road include Kangerlussuaq Airport, Kulusuk Airport, Narsarsuaq Airport, Nerlerit Inaat Airport and Qaarsut Airport.
-13 civil airports (not Thule Air Base) and 47 helipads in Greenland are operated by the state-owned enterprise Greenland Airport Authority (Mittarfeqarfiit).
+13 civil airports (not Pituffik Space Base) and 47 helipads in Greenland are operated by the state-owned enterprise Greenland Airport Authority (Mittarfeqarfiit).